 Best Tips For Patent Infringement: Types & Cases

-What Is Patent Infringement?
+What Is a patent?

-A patent is a legal right granted to an inventor of a new product, idea, or process by an authorized government agency.
-This right lasts for fourteen to twenty years from the date of a patent application, depending on the type of patent, and prevents anyone else from carrying out any of the activities specified in the patent claim, allowing the patent owner to exploit his invention without competition commercially.
+A patent is a legal right granted to an inventor of a new product, idea, or process by an authorised government agency.
+This right lasts fourteen to twenty years from the date of a patent application, depending on the type of patent, and prevents anyone else from carrying out any of the activities specified in the patent claim, allowing the patent owner to exploit his invention without competition commercially.

 Patent infringement is a situation whereby a person, known as the infringer, carries out any activity that is prohibited with respect to a patent claim without the permission of the patentee.
 Such activities could be making, selling, using, or importing the patented product within the region to which the patent applies.
 For example, if a patent was issued in the US, a competitor in Germany can freely exploit the invention without any legal consequences, as he won’t be guilty of patent infringement.